fmezini/portfolio/README.md

 # portfolio

-This is my portfolio containing small pieces of java codes to illustrate main things that we should do coding in our daily basis.
+This is my portfolio containing small pieces of java codes to illustrate main things that usually design/code in my daily basis.
 I am not allowed to add real projects here as it has been done for companies and the companies has all the rights related to the code.

 Project 1 - Spring-data-demo